-On October 24, 1890 a clerk finds a dead woman in the middle of the road, her arms lacerated, her face bloodied, her windpipe and ligaments cut clean through.
-Later that night, a Constable finds a bloody bassinet leaning against a residential gate, and the following morning, a hawker finds a dead baby hidden underneath a nettle bush.
-Eventually the police connect the corpse to the bassinette and the baby, and later to a 24-year-old woman named Mary Eleanor Pearcey (nee Wheeler), and so begins the story of the Hampstead Tragedy.
-Woman at the Devil’s Door is the meticulously researched and expertly retold story of one of England’s most sensational fin de siècle murderesses.
+On October 24, 1890 a clerk finds a dead woman in the middle of the road, her arms lacerated, her face bloodied, windpipe and ligaments cut clean through.
+Later that night, a constable finds a bloody pram leaning against a residential gate, and the following morning, a hawker finds a dead baby hidden underneath a nettle bush.
+Eventually the police connect the corpse to the pram and the baby, and, shockingly arrest a 24-year-old courtesean named Mary Eleanor Pearcey.
+Thus begins the story of the Hampstead Tragedy.
+Woman at the Devil’s Door is the meticulously researched and expertly told story of one of England’s most sensational crimes and first-rate murderesses.

 A brilliant work of scholarship that, from its first page, reads like a forensic thriller, Sarah Hopton’s WOMAN AT THE DEVIL’S DOOR brings to life one of the most sensational, if long-forgotten, crimes of Victorian England.
 Fanciers of historical true crime owe Hopton a debt of thanks for this utterly gripping book.”